garysweaver/irie/README.md

         # or comment that last line and uncomment whatever you want to use
         #include ::ActionController::Serialization # AMS
         #include ::ActionController::StrongParameters
-        #include ::TwinTurbo::Controller # Permitters which uses Cancan and Strong Parameters
+        #include ::TwinTurbo::Controller # Permitters which uses CanCan and Strong Parameters
         #include ::RestfulJson::Controller

         # If you want any additional inline class stuff, it goes here...